Feeding of the 5,000

 Give Them Something to Eat

-In Luke 9:13, Jesus tells the disciples (and us today), “you do it.”
+In Luke 9:13, Jesus tells the disciples (and us today), “YOU DO IT!”
 The disciples pointed out they only had five loaves and two fish which wasn’t enough to feed all the people.
 Have you ever felt you just don’t have what it takes?
-Anyone who has ever been used of God has felt the same way at times.
+Anyone who has ever been used of God has felt this way at times.
 We are all inadequate in ourselves, but I have good news!
 The Bible says, “You are complete in Him” (Colossians 2:10).
 He makes up where we lack.

 God never asks about our abilities, but about our availability.
 If we’ll take what we have and give it to God, He will do the rest.
 If He called you He will enable you.
 It wasn’t Jesus but the disciples who were to give them food.
 He gives to us so we can share with others.
 Don’t wait for someone else to do what He has called and enabled you to do.
 He has your back, “Faithful is He that calls you, who also will do it” (1 Thessalonians 5:24).